Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 ---

-A person who joins an _empty_ and unregistered channel is granted **temporary** Operator status.
+A person who joins an _empty_ and unregistered channel is granted **temporary** operator status.
 This does not guarantee their ownership of the channel.
 They need to `REGISTER` the channel with `ChanServ` to gain ownership of it.